SamirIngley/Desktop-Profiles/README.md

 ## :earth_africa: Install as an Executable:
 Do this to access the app from anywhere and have an easier command

+0. If you don't have go installed and a GOPATH, here are some quick [instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5) and here are some detailed [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go)

 1. Once you download this repo, cd into it and type `go build`.
 This will create a binary file called desk.

 2. Go to these [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go), and in that link go through step 5 to make sure your GOPATH in the ~/.bash_profile is created properly.